 Prioritizing and providing access to comprehensive mental health support involves creating a holistic environment that promotes mental wellbeing.

 A workplace focused on comprehensive mental health strives to ensure that everyone has access to the support needed to care for their mental wellbeing, no matter where they find themselves on that mental health spectrum.

-Likewise, comprehensive mental health involves creating a holistic environment that promotes mental well-being.
-The guidelines are a fundamental part of the company culture, and often include such measures as having open discussions about work-life balance, learning how to communicate effectively with each team member to understand degree of risk and consequent need, and making mental health self-assessment tests freely available and common practice.
+Company guidelines are a fundamental part of the company culture, and often include such measures as having open discussions about work-life balance, learning how to communicate effectively with each team member to understand degree of risk and consequent need, and making mental health self-assessment tests freely available and common practice.

-If they are experiencing high levels of stress or anxiety, or are consistently being made to feel that their work is not valued by the team, they should be made aware that they can seek help for those issues.
-A team functions best when members feel their concerns are legitimate.
+If an employee is experiencing high levels of stress or anxiety, consistently feels like their work is not recognized or valued by the team, or has other critical needs, it is imperative they know how to seek help for those various issues.

 Offer mental health screenings

 As part of a larger campaign to increase individual knowledge around the range of mental health issues, employers can offer regular mental health screenings to team members.
-In the same way we regularly go to the dentist in order to prevent cavities, HR professionals can normalize the idea that having your mental health regularly checked is a great way to stay in optimal mental and emotional shape.
-The screenings should be held in an easily accessible location within the workplace, whether that’s a nearby room or an online portal.
+In the same way we regularly go to the dentist to prevent cavities, HR professionals can normalize the idea that having your mental health checked regularly is a great way to stay in optimal mental and emotional shape.

 Institute work-life balance measures

 Employees benefit from having boundaries between their work and personal lives.
 However, in a culture of constant connection and 24/7 availability, it’s vital for organizations to be clear about what those boundaries and expectations are.